VaLID: Verification as Late Integration of Detections for LiDAR-Camera Fusion: Related Work

 \subsection{Detection Using Camera Images}

-Cameras images are fundamentally a 2D data source, and 2D object detection is a well-studied area with many surveys and general purpose datasets~\cite{zou2023object,maity2021faster,wang2023comprehensive,liu2023grounding,liu2016ssd,rakhsith2021survey,shehzadi20232d,lin2014microsoft,deng2009imagenet}.
-Higher accuracy is possible in specific domains such as vehicle detection by designing specialized object detection methods which are trained on vehicle specific datasets~\cite{geiger2013vision,sun2020scalability,caesar2020nuscenes}.
-Since autonomous driving requires 3D awareness, there have also been attempts to detect 3D bounding boxes from camera images.
-However, accurately estimating depth without dedicated sensors is challenging, especially for distant objects.
-Early approaches like Deep3DBox leverage 2D bounding boxes and geometric constraints to infer 3D dimensions but struggle with long-range accuracy {\cite{mousavian2017}.
-Similarly, MonoDETR improves detection by incorporating depth embeddings into a transformer model {\cite{zhang2023monodetr}.
-Other methods generate depth maps to assist with detection.
-For instance, MonoPGC refines pixel-wise depth estimation through cross-attention {\cite{wu2023monopgc}, and Pseudo-LiDAR simulates LiDAR input from depth maps to enhance detection performance {\cite{wang2019pseudo}.
-While these techniques improve depth accuracy, they often introduce significant computational overhead, especially for complex or occluded scenes.
-Multi-task approaches like Deep MANTA predict both 2D and 3D attributes simultaneously, leveraging shared features to enhance efficiency, but they still face challenges in reliable depth estimation {\cite{chabot2017deep}.
+Cameras images are fundamentally a 2D data source, and 2D object detection is well-studied with general-purpose and domain-specific datasets~\cite{wang2023comprehensive,liu2023grounding,liu2016ssd,shehzadi20232d,lin2014microsoft}.
+Specialized models trained on vehicle datasets achieve higher accuracy {\cite{geiger2013vision,sun2020scalability,caesar2020nuscenes}}, but autonomous driving requires 3D awareness.
+Depth estimation from images alone is challenging—methods like Deep3DBox {\cite{mousavian2017}}, MonoDETR {\cite{zhang2023monodetr}}, and MonoPGC {\cite{wu2023monopgc}} refine depth, while Pseudo-LiDAR {\cite{wang2019pseudo}} simulates LiDAR but increases computational cost.
+Multi-task models like Deep MANTA {\cite{chabot2017deep}} improve efficiency but struggle with depth reliability.
+Camera-only methods remain limited in 3D accuracy without additional sensors.
 Unfortunately, camera-only methods, while effective in some scenarios, are limited by their inability to produce reliable depth estimation without additional sensors, and 3D bounding box accuracy remains below 2D bounding box accuracy.
-In our work, we use the higher accuracy 2D detections as one of the inputs to our late fusion method, which integrates data from multiple sensors.
+In our work, we use the higher-accuracy 2D detections from camera images as one of the inputs to our late fusion method along with the LiDAR information.